Mortadha Ben Ouanes

-Ahmed Mortadha Ouanes (مرتضى بن وناس; born 2 July 1994) is a Tunisian professional footballer who plays as a left-back for Süper Lig club Kasımpaşa and the Tunisia national team.
+Ahmed Mortadha ben Ouanes (مرتضى بن وناس; born 2 July 1994) is a Tunisian professional footballer who plays as a left-back for Süper Lig club Kasımpaşa and the Tunisia national team.

 Club career

 Mortadha is trained at the Etoile Sportive du Sahel (ESS), where he goes through all categories of young people.
 He started in the first division during the 2013–14 season.

 In January 2015, he was loaned for six months to the Monastiran Sports Union.
 His loan with this team turned out to be a failure, since he only played one match in the league.

 In July 2015, he transferred to the Bizertin Athletic Club (CAB) With this team, he scored four league goals during the 2015–16 season.

 In January 2018, he found his training club.

 During the 2019–20 season, he scored four league goals with ESS.

 He participates with the same club in the CAF Champions League, the CAF Confederation Cup and the CAF Supercup.
 He is thus quarter-finalist of the Champions League in 2020.

 On July 2, 2021, at the end of his contract with ESS, he signed a two-year deal with Kasımpaşa SK.